 - Face & skin – if you have a sunburn or dry flaking skin your skin will not photograph well and you will not be happy with the results.
 Try to avoid sun exposure that will result in sunburn for a week before your session, and if you are experiencing unusual red splotches or dry flaky patches, be sure to use a good moisturizer and matte powder foundation to even out your skin tone.
 Blemishes and light acne can be fixed in post processing, but the overall skin tone will be best if you have a good foundation color OVERALL.
 This goes for skin shine also – if you are prone to shiny skin, be sure to use the shine off wipes available at most cosmetic counters to help control the shine for the best skin tones possible in your final images.

-You have options in your online Senior Guide, but as a reminder – bring all clothes, sports uniforms, hobby items, prom dresses, other formal wear on hangars so they remain wrinkle free and looking good.
+As a reminder – bring all clothes, sports uniforms, hobby items, prom dresses, other formal wear on hangars so they remain wrinkle free and looking good.

 Select your colors so they are complimentary to you – you can break the rules and use lots of patterns in many of your images, but also bring some sedate items for basic headshots and for the more traditional poses.
 Be sure to include clothing that covers the shoulders for the head and shoulders images as thin straps and/or strapless items tend to look less desirable in tightly cropped images. (you might look naked and the parents typically balk about that)